 An Optical Coherence Tomography scan (commonly referred to as an OCT scan) is the latest advancement in imaging technology.
-Similar to an MRI, this diagnostic technique employs light rather than magnetic fields/radio waves to achieve higher resolution pictures of the structural layers below the surface of the posterior portion of the eye.
+Similar to an MRI, this diagnostic technique employs light rather than magnetic fields/radio waves to achieve higher-resolution pictures of the structural layers below the surface of the posterior portion of the eye.

 It is a scanning laser used to analyze the layers of the retina and optic nerve for any signs of eye disease.
-The OCT uses light without radiation, and is essential for early diagnosis of glaucoma, macular degeneration and diabetic retinal disease.
+The OCT uses light without radiation and is essential for early diagnosis of glaucoma, macular degeneration, and diabetic retinal disease.

 The OCT scan provides our doctors with color-coded, cross-sectional images of the retina.
-These detailed images are revolutionizing early detection and treatment of eye conditions.
+These detailed images are revolutionizing the early detection and treatment of eye conditions.
 The OCT scan is a noninvasive, painless test performed in our office and requires only about 10 minutes.